-PayPal is one of the most secure platforms that enable users to make electronic transactions.
-PayPal financial technology operates in the majority of countries and is treated as an alternative to traditional paper methods.
+PayPal is one of the most secure platforms enabling users to make electronic transactions.
+PayPal financial technology operates in the majority of countries.
+It’s often treated as an alternative to traditional paper-based methods.
 PayPal also uses Node.js for user-side content.
-Indeed, Node.js allows developers to build both client-side and server-side with a single programming language.
+That’s because Node.js allows developers to build both client-side and server-side with a single programming language.
 It simplifies the development process and saves money.

-As you probably know, NASA is a US-based department that explores space and conducts research on space-related questions.
-The company uses Node JS microservices — the approach to software development in which the software is presented as a group of services.
+As you might know, NASA is a US-based department that explores space and conducts research on space-related questions.
+The company also uses Node js microservices.
+This is an approach to software development in which the software is presented as a group of services.
 It allows for higher flexibility.
-With Node, Nasa easily moved to the cloud-based solution.
+With Node, Nasa also easily moved to the cloud-based solution.

 This is only a small part of the list.
 A lot of other business giants recognize the power of Node.js and use it for enterprise purposes.

 Node.js Pros and Cons

-Now, we will reveal what benefits Node.js offers and what drawbacks it hides.
+Now, we will reveal what benefits of using Node js you can get and what drawbacks it hides.

 So why are all the mentioned companies using Node.js services and what stands behind Node.js popularity?
-It seems that every technology has its strong and weak sides and ensures speed and performance under particular circumstances.
-However, when it comes to Node.js, its efficiency and speed are facilitated by flexibility.
-It allows Node.js developers to reach high performance regardless of the project peculiarities and tech conditions.
+It seems that every technology has its strong and weak sides.
+Each of them can ensure speed and performance under particular circumstances.
+However, when it comes to Node.js, its efficiency and speed are strengthened by flexibility.
+This characteristic allows Node.js developers to reach high performance regardless of the project specifics.

 Node.js is a part of the powerful ecosystem

 A Node.js primary package manager, npm, comprises more than 800 000 libraries and reusable templates.
-Every week, nearly 10 000 new libraries are published, which also facilitates the technology.
-In 2015, Node.js supporters and sponsors created the Node.js Foundation.
+Every week, nearly 10 000 new libraries are added to Node package manager, which also improves the technology.
+In 2015, Node.js supporters and investors created the Node.js Foundation.
 The most famous members include PayPal, Microsoft, SAP, and IBM.